Spice Islands Salad with Sambal Dressing

 A viewer, who may not be a professional cook, provided this recipe.
 The Food Network Kitchens chefs cannot make representation as to the results.

-Recipe courtesy Ken Hulme
+Recipe courtesy of Ken Hulme

 Recipe courtesy of Rachael Ray